dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 }
 ```

-Because Operon workflows are reliable, this program maintains the consistency of `greet_count` even through serious failures like server crashes.
+Because DBOS workflows are reliable, this program maintains the consistency of `greet_count` even through serious failures like server crashes.
 Ordinarily, if a server were to crash midway through sending a request to Postman, the undo code would never execute and a spurious greeting would be persisted to the database.
-However, Operon workflows automatically resume from where they left off when the server restarts, so our program would forward the greeting (or note the failure and undo the increment) as if nothing had happened.
+However, DBOS workflows automatically resume from where they left off when the server restarts, so our program would forward the greeting (or note the failure and undo the increment) as if nothing had happened.

 ### Next Steps

 Congratulations on finishing the quickstart!
 To learn more, check out our detailed [tutorials](../category/tutorials) or [API reference](../category/reference).
-If you want to see more complex applications built with Operon, check out [our demo apps](../tutorials/demo-apps).
+If you want to see more complex applications built with DBOS, check out [our demo apps](../tutorials/demo-apps).

 Final code for the demo is available [here](https://github.com/dbos-inc/dbos-demo-apps/tree/main/hello-extended).